Province of Palawan GAD LLH: Championing Provision of Gender-responsive Social Interventions

 It was initially conceptualized to provide low-cost and safe lodging facility for women who have nowhere to stay while working at Puerto Princesa City.
 A year after, it opened a center for Women and Children in Especially Difficult Circumstances (WEDC) due to the increased number of WEDC cases in the Province.
-The LWC was later turned over to the Provincial City Social Welfare Office (PSWDO) in 2007 to sustain its operations.
+The LWC was later turned over to the Provincial Social Welfare and Development Office (PSWDO) in 2007 to sustain its operations.

 The Provincial Government, through the PSWDO designated seven (7) regular employees to manage and ensure the operations of the LWC.
 The LWC staff complement is composed of one (1) Social Welfare Officer II or the Center Head, two (2) Social Welfare Officer I as case workers, three (3) Social Welfare Aide or the Houseparent and one (1) security guard.

 To reach more WEDC clients, the LGU funded the construction of new Women Center with 40-bed capacity which is expected to be operational in 2022.
 This new facility has wide open space and concrete fence to allow conduct of outdoor psychosocial activities while ensuring the safety of its residents.